 Onigiri, also known as rice ball, is a Japanese comfort food made from rice formed into triangular or oval shapes and usually wrapped in nori (seaweed).
 If a person is new to Japanese cuisine, sometimes onigiri is misunderstood as a type of sushi but it is not.
-One of the key difference between Onigiri and sushi is that Onigiris are made with plain rice, while sushi are made of rice seasoned with vinegar, salt, and sugar (see How To Make Sushi Rice).
+One of the key difference between onigiri and sushi is that onigiris are made with plain steamed rice, while sushi are made of steamed rice seasoned with vinegar, salt, and sugar (see details in How To Make Rice and How To Make Sushi Rice).

 Onigiri are very popular in Japan and all different appetizing flavors of onigiri can be found in Japanese convenience stores.
 At the time onigiri were first invented, refrigerators didn’t exist yet.
 So the Japanese came up with a method to keep the rice fresh longer by filling it with salty or sour ingredient as natural preservatives.
 The most common fillings include: